01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 Does someone in your family have an allergy?
 Sometimes specific types of dog and cat breeds can be more tolerable to someone with allergies.
 Do you need a pet that’s more active?
 Or more of a couch potato?
 These are all questions to ask yourself before you get a new pet.

 It may take some time to do your research on owning a puppy vs. owning a kitten, but it’s time well spent when welcoming a new pet into your home.
+It will make them feel more comfortable and bring you peace of mind in the long run.

 3. Should I foster a puppy or kitten before adopting?